KKotlicki/Cibot/README.md

 5.  in cogs/ put ONLY cogs file with correct cogs structure
 6.  if you want to create directory for something entirely different, do so in the main directory
 7.  unless you have a good reason, do not change cibot.py script
-8.  do not use __while True__ or similar commands in cogs - they break script asynchronicity
+8.  make sure to test your code before uploading
+10. remember not to break asynchronicity

 **ToDo:**